-KLM stops codesharing with Aeroflot
+KLM stops codesharing with Aeroflot and cancels flights to Russia

 “We have removed our code from Aeroflot-operated services beyond Moscow’s Sheremetyevo Airport and removed Aeroflot’s code from Delta-operated services from Los Angeles and New York-JFK,” the airline wrote in a statement.

 KLM also decided to cancel all flights to, from and over Russia.
 Two of its flights were called back to Amsterdam earlier today after almost reaching their destination (Moscow and St. Petersburg) in Russia.
+Hereunder is the KLM press release: